darriussingleton/osticket-prereqs/README.md

  <h3>Create a Virtual Machine</h3>

  <p>
  Search for a Virtual machine from  the Azure marketplace.
 Scroll down to find the "Image" option and select "Windows 10 Pro, Version 22H2, x64 Gen2."
-Ensure the virtual machine has at least 2 vCPUs and 16 GB of memory, which you can set in the "Size" option on the same page.
+Ensure the virtual machine has at least 2 vCPUs and 16 GB of memory, which you can set in the "Size" option on the same page.</p>

 <ul>
   <li>